Raymond Scott

-Raymond Scott (born Harry Warnow; September 10, 1908 – February 8, 1994) was an American composer, band leader, pianist and record producer.
-Known best in his time as a composer of production music, Scott is today regarded as an early pioneer of electronica.
+Raymond Scott (born Harry Warnow; September 10, 1908 – February 8, 1994) was an American composer, bandleader, pianist, record producer, audio engineer, and inventor.
+In his lifetime he was primarily recognized as a composer of production music and the leader of the Raymond Scott Quintette, but he has since become better known as a pioneer of popular electronic music.

-Though Scott was never contracted to compose for animation, his music is familiar to millions because Carl Stalling adapted it in over 120 Looney Tunes and Merrie Melodies films produced by Warner Bros.
+Though Scott was never contracted to compose for animation, Carl W. Stalling adapted his music for more than 120 Looney Tunes and Merrie Melodies films produced by Warner Bros.
 Cartoons.
 His compositions may also be heard in The Ren and Stimpy Show (which uses Scott's recordings in twelve episodes), The Simpsons, Duckman, Animaniacs, The Oblongs, Batfink, Puppetoons, and SpongeBob SquarePants.
-The only time he composed to accompany animation was three 20-second commercial jingles for County Fair Bread in 1962.
+The only time he specifically composed to accompany animation was for three 20-second commercial jingles for County Fair Bread in 1962.

 Early life and career

-Scott was born in Brooklyn, New York to Russian Jewish immigrants, Joseph and Sarah Warnow.
+Scott was born Harry Warnow in Brooklyn on September 10, 1908, to Russian Jewish immigrants Joseph and Sarah Warnow.
 His older brother, Mark Warnow, was a conductor, violinist, and musical director for the CBS radio program Your Hit Parade and encouraged his musical career.

-A 1931 graduate of the Juilliard School of Music, where he studied piano, theory and composition, Scott, under his birth name, began his professional career as a pianist for the CBS Radio house band.
-His brother, Mark, older by eight years, conducted the orchestra.
-He adopted the pseudonym "Raymond Scott" to spare his brother charges of nepotism when the orchestra began performing the pianist's idiosyncratic compositions.
+A 1931 graduate of the Juilliard School, where he studied piano, music theory, and composition, Harry began his professional career as a pianist for the CBS Radio house band, conducted by Mark.
+He adopted the name "Raymond Scott" to spare Mark charges of nepotism when the orchestra began performing his compositions.
 In 1935, he married Pearl Zimney.

-In late 1936, Scott assembled a band from among his CBS colleagues, calling it the Raymond Scott Quintette.
-It was a six-piece group, but he thought "Quintette" (his spelling) sounded "crisper"; he also told a reporter that he feared "calling it a 'sextet' might get your mind off music."
-His sidemen were Pete Pumiglio (clarinet); Bunny Berigan (trumpet, replaced by Dave Wade); Louis Shoobe (double bass); Dave Harris (tenor saxophone); and Johnny Williams (drums).
-They made their first recordings in New York on February 20, 1937, for Master Records, owned by music publisher/impresario Irving Mills (Duke Ellington's manager).
+In late 1936, Scott assembled a band from among his CBS colleagues, naming it the Raymond Scott Quintette.
+It was a six-piece group, but he thought "Quintette" sounded "crisper"; he also told a reporter that he feared "calling it a 'sextet' might get your mind off music."
+His sidemen were Pete Pumiglio (clarinet); Bunny Berigan (trumpet, later replaced by Dave Wade); Louis Shoobe (double bass); Dave Harris (tenor saxophone); and Johnny Williams (drums).
+They made their first recordings in New York on February 20, 1937, for Master Records, owned by publisher and lyricist Irving Mills.

-The Quintette represented Scott's attempt to revitalize swing music through tight, busy arrangements that reduced reliance on improvisation.
-He called this style "descriptive jazz" and gave his works unusual titles like "New Year's Eve in a Haunted House", "Dinner Music for a Pack of Hungry Cannibals" (recorded by the Kronos Quartet in 1993), and "Bumpy Weather Over Newark".
+The Quintette represented Scott's attempt to revitalize swing music through tight, busy arrangements that de-emphasized improvisation.
+He termed this style "descriptive jazz" and gave his works unusual titles like "New Year's Eve in a Haunted House", "Dinner Music for a Pack of Hungry Cannibals" (recorded by the Kronos Quartet in 1993), and "Bumpy Weather Over Newark".
 Although his songs were popular with the public, jazz critics disdained them as novelty music.
-Besides being a prominent figure in recording studios and on radio and concert stages, Scott wrote and was interviewed in DownBeat, Metronome, and Billboard.
+Besides being prominent in recording studios and on radio and concert stages, Scott wrote and was interviewed for the music magazines DownBeat, Metronome, and Billboard.